 Tip 4: Stay on a quieter route if possible

 Another tool to get you cheap train tickets to Leicester is to avoid popular routes to popular stations at busy times as ticket prices are based on demand.
 To achieve these savings it is best to travel on weekdays and avoid rush hours.
 It also helps to avoid bank holidays and popular holiday times.

 Tip 5: Book as a group

-If you are planning on a visit to Leicester as a group you can make savings by booking together and travelling on the same trains during off-peak times using a groupsave discount.
+If you are planning on a visit to Leicester as a group you can make savings by booking together and travelling on the same trains during off-peak times with a groupsave discount.
 This applies if 3-9 people are travelling together and means you can get up to 1/3 off your train tickets.
 If you book with us and we split your fare it could mean you having lots of paper tickets but you can receive your on your phone via E-Ticket and forward them to the other group members avoiding this problem.

 Tip 6: Look at single and return tickets to Leicester

 It can be automatic to book a return ticket if you are not taking a one-way trip but returning to your departure station having visited Leicester but it may not always be the cheapest way.
-If you check the prices of journeys using two single tickets or a flexible open return as well as a normal return you will get the best price.
-Using Split My Fare we automatically look at the different combinations in order to find you the cheapest available option to and from your destinations.
+If you check the prices of journeys with two single tickets or a flexible open return as well as a normal return you will get the best price.
+Split My Fare automatically looks at the different combinations in order to find you the cheapest available option to and from your destinations.
 We then sell you them having made any split ticketing for you which saves you even more money.